sapegin/washingcode-book/manuscript/100_Code_style.md

 I’m a shortstringer.

-I> We talk more about separating data and data-managing code in the [Separate what and how](#separate-what-and-how) section of the Divide and conquer, or merge and relax chapter.
+I> We talk more about separating data and data-managing code in the [Separate “what” and “how”](#what-how) section of the _Divide and conquer, or merge and relax_ chapter.

 Another issue of the longstringer approach is that Prettier with a default setting of 80 characters will likely make the code ugly and quite unreadable: